Picorims/wav2bar-reborn/CONTRIBUTING.md

 # Contributing

-> **Note:** I currently do NOT accept code contributions, as I can't wrap my mind around which open source licence to use yet.
-Accepting them would make me lose that choice because of GPL.
+> **Note:** I currently do NOT accept code contributions while the license is GPL, I will once the license is switched to MPL.
+You can keep an eye on issue [#104](https://github.com/Picorims/wav2bar-reborn/issues/104).

 First, thanks for your interest in contributing!

-If you are willing to partake into big contributions, please contact me first at picorims.contact@gmail.com so we can discuss the topic and I can setup an appropriate branch workflow.
+If you are willing to partake into big contributions, please contact me first (at picorims.contact@gmail.com, on Discord, in an issue, or discussion if too broad) so we can discuss the topic.

 ## What to be aware of

 Make sure to check out [docs/DEVELOPMENT_GUIDELINES](./docs/DEVELOPMENT_GUIDELINES.md) for more information on the project itself.

-Personal note (Picorims): I work on this project on my free time, while pursuing a computer science degree.
+Personal note (Picorims): I work on this project on my free time, while working full-time.
 That means that my availability is function to my life, work load and health.
 So please be patient, I may not be immediately available, but I will answer you when possible :).

 ## Types of contributions